Union of Salvation (film): Cast

 Most of the male performers with speaking parts in the cast played characters in the military, in particular the Imperial Russian Army.
 The female speaking parts represented Russian women in the nobility and royal family.

 Production

 Development

 The film's historical consultant was Oksana Ivanovna Kiyanskaya.

 The film Union of Salvation is a project of the Direktsiya kino (the main partner of which is state-funded Channel One of Russian television) and the company 20th Century Fox CIS.
 The project was initially announced in 2013.
 The script was written by Nikita Vysotskiy, he originally appeared as a director.

-And now in the director's chair Andrei Kravchuk, who worked with the Direktsiya kino on the films Admiral, a 2008 and Viking (film), a 2016 historical was film.
+And now in the director's chair Andrei Kravchuk, who worked with the Direktsiya kino on the films Admiral, a 2008 and Viking (film), a 2016 historical war film.
 The first teaser pictures have appeared in theaters.

 The film's cameraman, Igor Grinyakin, also previously worked on the projects of the Cinema Directorate Studio.
 Producers of the film were Konstantin Ernst and Anatoly Maksimov.